 For most accident victims, there will be medical bills and healthcare liens.
 But for seniors, Medicare will often pick up the tab for early emergency care.
 This, however, also means that Medicare will later expect to be paid back.
 This is known as a secondary payor lien.
 If you work with a personal injury lawyer, that attorney should have a thorough understanding of how to handle Medicare liens.
 If improperly managed, it can lead to lengthy delays and problems resolving your case and can lead to drastically less money in your pocket at the end of your case.

-For help with auto accidents, pedestrian crashes and other injuries in The Villages, contact the Glover Law Firm today for a free initial consultation.
+For help with pedestrian accidents, our Villages pedestrian accident lawyers, Marion County pedestrian accident attorneys, or Ocala pedestrian accident lawyers can help!
+Contact the Glover Law Firm today for a free initial consultation.